 I’d sort of learned this living on a quarter acre in a subdivision, but living on several acres only exacerbates the problem.
 The yard needs to be mowed.
 The pastures need to be dragged.
 The weeds springing up in the gravel by the barn need to be sprayed (or burned, at this point).
 The trees need to be pruned.
 Where did those dandelions come from?

+The barn is never as clean as you’d like it to be.
 My inner Pony Clubber cringes every time I see wisps of wind-blown hay in the corners of the barn or manure clinging stubbornly to the concrete.
 The reality is that I only have so many hours in the day, and some of them have to be spent driving, working, and sleeping.
 I usually choose to spend my free time riding, which means that sometimes my barn looks grubby.

 A good weather app is your new best friend.

 What direction is the wind going to be coming out of tonight?
 Better shut the appropriate barn door, or those saddle pads drying on the wash rack will get blown away.
 Are tornadoes in the forecast?
 Time to lock the horses in their stalls so they don’t get struck by flying debris.
 Is it going to be super cold?
 Turn off the water so the pipes don’t burst (again).
 It’s a little easier now that it’s just hot 100% of the time, but I still check my weather app every day, just in case I need to prepare for a freak storm or 60 mile-an-hour wind gusts.